stefanrsathianathen/fakeUserData/README.md

 # fakeUserData
-#### A python package that generates fake user data for testing purposes
+#### fakeUserData is a Python package that generates fake data for you

 ## Installation
 ```